-APC writes INEC to recognise Machina as APC yobe north senatorial candidate
+APC writes INEC to recognise Machina as APC Yobe North senatorial candidate

 The All Progressives Congress (APC) has written to the Independent National Electoral Commission (INEC) to recognise Bashir Sheriff Machina as the party’s Yobe North senatorial district candidate.

-Recall in September, the Federal High Court in Damaturu ordered APC and INEC to recognise Bashir Machina as the senatorial candidate of the party.
+Recall that in September, the Federal High Court in Damaturu ordered the APC and INEC to recognise Bashir Machina as the senatorial candidate of the party.

 What APC is saying